DIAMONDS ARE BORN, NOT MADE.

 Three generations of the one family have personality taken responsibility for the quality of their diamonds.
 Since patriarch Barney Laub founded the RAND Diamond Group on the diamond fields of South Africa more than fifty years ago, it has been a Diamond Trading Corporation sight holder, one of a small number selected to acquire rough diamonds directly.

-Operating the wholly owned RAND Diamond Cutting Works in Johannesburg, South Africa, the family continues to dedicate themselves to quality and value in their diamonds.
-Now, bringing RAND Diamond's unique operation to the United States, they continue to exercise complete control of each RAND Diamond, from the supply in South Africa to Saks Fifth Avenue.
+Since 1947 when we began operating the wholly owned RAND Diamond Cutting Works in Johannesburg, South Africa, the family continues to dedicate themselves to quality and value in their diamonds.
+In 2006 RAND opened its cutting works in Botswana, bringing direct economic opportunity to the people of that Democratic country.
+To this day RAND continues to exercise complete control of each RAND Diamond, from the supply to you..

 All fine diamonds can have a GIA diamond grading report.
 Only the RAND Diamond comes with its own Provenance Report, unique in the entire industry.
 Think of it as the birth certificate for your customer's diamond.
 From the moment rough diamonds arrive is individually numbered, registered and photographed.